mattbanderson/mattbanderson.github.io/_posts/2019-09-16-one-year-of-running-my-own-email-server.markdown

 * Open ports for email as needed (e.g. 25, 110, 143, 465, 587, 993, and/or 995)
 * Restrict SSH connections to my IP address

-This setup costs approximately $10/month.
+This setup costs approximately $10/month on Azure.

 ## Get Your Own Domain